-Operational reliability is ensured only if the instrument is properly used according to the specifications in this document as well as possible supplementary instructions.
+Operational reliability is ensured only if the instrument is properly used according to the specifications in the operating instructions manual as well as possible supplementary instructions.

 2.3 Warning about incorrect use

 Inappropriate or incorrect use of this product can give rise to application-specific hazards, e.g. vessel overfill through incorrect mounting or adjustment.
 Damage to property and persons or environmental contamination can result.
 Also, the protective characteristics of the instrument can be impaired.